 Heritage science is a dynamically developing area.
 The ESFRI Roadmap took up the European Research Infrastructure for Heritage Science (E-RIHS) initiative in March 2016, which unites high-quality European analytical facilities, laboratories and museums to create a unique pan-European research infrastructure.

-As a result of the HSLab project, MTA Atomki aims to be one of the internationally recognized hubs of this multidisciplinary distributed research infrastructure.
+As a result of the HSLab project, Atomki aims to be one of the internationally recognized hubs of this multidisciplinary distributed research infrastructure.